jinbeom92/SK_Hynix_Project/README.md

 - **Optional 3D Encoder**
   - `Enc3_3D`: training-only prior that extracts hierarchical volumetric features from ground-truth 3D volumes.
-    Not integrated into the default `HDNSystem`.
+    Not integrated into the default SVTR pipeline.

 - **Physics Modules**
   - `physics/projector.py` and `physics/geometry.py` implement forward/back projectors and acquisition geometry for 3D parallel-beam CT.
-    As the README notes, these are not used in the default training loop but are available for testing or extended setups.
+    Currently not used in the default training loop, but available for testing or extended setups.

 ---